pratiksha-naikk/Twitter-Data-Analysis-To-Identify-Urban-Issues/README.md

 | Random Forest  | 85.60 %  | 85.60 %  |
 | SGD  | 88.58 %  | 86.67 %  |

+A support vector machine (SVM) is a supervised machine learning model that uses classification algorithms for two-group classification problems.
+After giving an SVM model sets of labeled training data for each category, they're able to categorize new text.

 ### Visualization
 Pandas and Matplotlib